- Home

 - Get a free will!

-Free Wills Month happens twice a year, in October and March.
-The scheme is supported by various charities, such as The British Heart Foundation, Diabetes UK, Prostate Cancer UK, Guide Dogs, the National Trust and more, with the hope that those who take advantage may leave a legacy to their favourite cause.
+Free Wills Month happens twice a year, in March and October.
+The scheme is supported by various charities, such as Marie Curie, Mencap, NSPCC, Mind, Guide Dogs, Shelter and more, with the hope that those who take advantage may leave a legacy to their favourite cause.

 You’re under no obligation to do this, but if you use the Free Wills scheme, your solicitor will ask you if you want to include a charitable donation in your will.